sugarlabs/sugar-docs/src/languages.md

 ## PHP

-* activities.sugarlabs.org, the activity store,
+* activities.sugarlabs.org, the activity store for Python 2 and web activities compatible with Sugar 0.112 and earlier,

 ## C#